raul23/interactive-organizer/README.rst

 About
 =====
 Interactively and manually organize ebook files quickly.
-It is a very interesting script developed originally by `na-- <https://github.com/na-->`_ since you can manually check the files that were automatically renamed by `organized_ebooks <https://github.com/raul23/organize-ebooks>`_ directly in the terminal.
+Originally it was a shell script developed by `na-- <https://github.com/na-->`_ and it allows you to manually check the files that were automatically renamed by `organized_ebooks <https://github.com/raul23/organize-ebooks>`_ directly in the terminal.
 Many useful operations can be performed through the terminal for each ebook that you want to check:

 - read the file content (text conversion) from the terminal by leveraging the ``less`` command